Final Fantasy VII: Advent Children: Critical response

 Advent Children has received mixed reviews.
 On review aggregator website Rotten Tomatoes, the film received an approval rating of 50% based on 8 reviews, with an average rating of 5.7/10.
-The computer-animated graphics were generally praised; 1UP.com's James Mielke, who awarded the film an "A−", said the quality and clarity of the CG visuals were "genuinely amazing".
+The computer-animated graphics were generally praised; 1UP.coms James Mielke, who awarded the film an "A−", said the quality and clarity of the CG visuals were "genuinely amazing".
 Anime News Network writer Carlo Santos praised the animation while awarding the film a "B", calling it "outstanding".
-About.com's Roger Altizer, while giving the film overall 2 1/2 stars out of 5, cited the visuals as one of its few positive points.
-The film's plot was generally criticized as confusing; Leslie Felperin of Variety, in a sharply negative review, described the plot as "soulless" and "utterly impenetrable" to anyone who had not played the game, and Anime News Network's Santos agreed that people who had not played Final Fantasy VII would not understand the story.
-Mania Entertainment's John Eriani also found the plot confusing to non-players, though he liked how the characters were further explored in the film.
+About.coms Roger Altizer, while giving the film overall 2 1/2 stars out of 5, cited the visuals as one of its few positive points.
+The film's plot was generally criticized as confusing; Leslie Felperin of Variety, in a sharply negative review, described the plot as "soulless" and "utterly impenetrable" to anyone who had not played the game, and Anime News Networks Santos agreed that people who had not played Final Fantasy VII would not understand the story.
+Mania Entertainments John Eriani also found the plot confusing to non-players, though he liked how the characters were further explored in the film.
 Todd Douglass Jr. from DVD Talk, while "highly recommending" the film, praised Cloud's character development in particular.
-About.com's Altizer summarized the plot and dialogue as "weak", and IGN's Chris Carle, in their 9 out of 10 reviews, felt that the plot was just an excuse to get to the next action sequence.
-The story digest "Reminiscence of Final Fantasy VII", included with the DVD to explain the plot of Final Fantasy VII, was described by Anime News Network's Santos as "just as confusing as the movie" and of no help in explaining the plot to anyone who had not already played the game, though Carle of IGN felt it was helpful to those who had not played the game in a while.
+About.coms Altizer summarized the plot and dialogue as "weak", and IGNs Chris Carle, in their 9 out of 10 reviews, felt that the plot was just an excuse to get to the next action sequence.
+The story digest "Reminiscence of Final Fantasy VII", included with the DVD to explain the plot of Final Fantasy VII, was described by Anime News Networks Santos as "just as confusing as the movie" and of no help in explaining the plot to anyone who had not already played the game, though Carle of IGN felt it was helpful to those who had not played the game in a while.